bosbec/mobileresponseDocs/services/injuryDoc.md

 * The expected way to initialize an injury incident is through app-in, by sending "injury" to the predefined base app user, which will give you back a form with the start questions.
 * Submitting the form will start a new incident ticket and will notify management, who are then expected to appoint a moderator to follow up the incident.
 This notification contains the answers from the start form.
 * You - the requester - will also get a confirmation message back, to let you know that the ticket was successfully started.
 * You can select to use a reminder for this when using admin, by entering an interval in minutes.
-It will go to management, as long as a moderator has yet to be appointed.
+It will be sent to management, if a moderator has yet to be appointed.
 When using app-in, a reminder is automatically activated and set to 20 minutes.

 Request check-in
 * Used for calling to a meeting, in most cases.
 Enter a message text.
 Select a receiver group.
 All recievers get a form where they can choose to opt-in or out, as well as leave a comment.
 * Currently not available to initialize via app-in.
 * You can select to use a reminder for this when using admin, by entering an interval in minutes.
-The reminder will go to all those who have not yet answered the check-in form.
+The reminder will be sent to all those who have received, but not yet answered the check-in form.
 * You can only perform *one* check-in per ticket, currently.
 Any additional attempts will be intercepted.

 Appoint a moderator
 * Task a moderator with following up the injury incident ticket.
 The moderator gets a message with information and a follow-up-form.
-* Can also be initialized through app-in, by sending "appoint [ticket number]" to the predefined base app user, which will give you back a form.
+* Can also be initialized through app-in, by replying "appoint" in the ticket conversation, which will give you back a form.
 * You can select to use a reminder for this when using admin, by entering an interval in minutes.
-Both management and the appointed moderator will get a reminder as long as the follow-up-form is not completed.
+Both management and the appointed moderator will get a reminders while the follow-up-form is incomplete.
 When using app-in, a reminder is automatically activated and set to 60 minutes.
 * It is not possible to *change* an appointed moderator.
 If you try, a notification about this will be sent to management.
 * When the moderator has submitted answers for all the questions in the follow-up-form, management gets a message about it, so that they can check it and close the ticket.

 Update incident
 * Send a message to a group, and set/update status and priority.
 It is currently the *only* way to change status and priority for this incident type, as it is not set initially, or by the appointed moderator.
-* Can also be initialized through app-in, by sending "update [ticket number]" to the predefined base app user, which will give you back a form.
+* Can also be initialized through app-in, by replying "update" in the ticket conversation, which will give you back a form.
 * When using admin for this, you can freely select one or more group(s) that will recieve the update.
-You can also skip sending to any groups, if you only want to update status and/or priority, or leave a comment in the report.
+You can also skip sending to any groups, if you only want to update status and/or priority or leave a comment in the report.
 When using app-in, management will get the message.

 Start group chat
-* Select a group to start a group chat for.
+* Select a group for which to start a group chat, and enter a start message for it, that will be sent to everyone.
 A new app user will be created for each ticket + group, so that the group chat is handled in a separate, named conversation in the app.
 All participants will get an message that the chat has been opened.
 * You can't start several separate chats with the same group, for the same ticket.
-It will be intercepted.
 * Currently not available to perform via app-in.

 Close group chat